Income & Work

 Where the Rules Come From

 When and how overtime and penalty rates apply is not the same for every worker.
-It depends on the framework covering your employment — in Australia, for example, this may be an award, an enterprise agreement, or an individual contract.
+It depends on the framework covering your employment — in Australia, this may be an award, an enterprise agreement, or an individual contract.
 These set out the ordinary hours, the multipliers, and the conditions.
 Some salaried roles, by contrast, may have overtime built into the salary rather than paid separately.
-Because of this variation, your own employment terms are the place to confirm what you are entitled to.
+Because of this variation, your own employment terms are the place to confirm what you are entitled to — and the Fair Work Ombudsman is the official source for checking award conditions.

 Worth checking your payslip Overtime errors are common — hours recorded at the wrong multiplier, or missed entirely.
 If you regularly work overtime, it is worth checking that your payslip shows the extra hours, at the right rate.
 Keeping your own simple record of hours worked makes any discrepancy easy to raise and resolve.